 Cecilia – University of Liverpool

-‘After writing my personal statement, I gave it to several people I trusted to read, such as my parents, close friends and my career advisor.
-I received generally positive feedback, however since they were people who knew me well, they observed that my PS was too rigid and wooden, and that my enthusiasm for this career path wasn’t shining through.
+‘After writing my personal statement, I gave it to several people I trusted to read it, such as my parents, close friends and my career advisor.
+I received generally positive feedback.
+However, since they were people who knew me well, they observed my PS was too rigid and wooden, and my enthusiasm for this career path wasn’t shining through.
 I scrapped my initial PS, only retaining the salient points which I was confident about.
 I took a step back and reflected on my work experience more deeply and went on to produce a more heartfelt personal statement which embodied my passion leaps and bounds more than my first version.
-Needless to say that I felt more confident speaking about my experiences during my interview, which was based on the new and improved version of my PS.’
+Needless to say I felt more confident speaking about my experiences during my interview, which was based on the new and improved version of my PS.’

 Seth – University of Southampton

 ‘It will take several drafts to get to your final personal statement.
 It is hard to squeeze in all of those key points about why you’d make a great doctor and why medicine is right for you within the tight constraints of the word count.
 Remember you don’t need to give everything away on that one page, instead just provide key pieces of insight into who you are as a person and why you are motivated and well-informed to follow this career choice.
 My best and final draft was when I ruthlessly took out much of the bulking and left just a few key messages I wanted to come across about myself.
 You can always talk about those other things you want to discuss in your interview.
 I had a fairly dramatic opening describing a medical emergency which I had witnessed, which was a poignant moment for me in deciding to pursue a career in medicine.
 This greatly helped to capture the reader’s attention straight away.’

 What should I avoid in a personal statement?

 - Using descriptions of feelings: compare ‘I love working with others’ with ‘I visited a care home every day for 2 months to get a feel for the difficulties the elderly face’.
 Don’t use empty phrases like the first one shown here.